TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 - program counter.

 ### Data Flip Flop
 The `DFF` is our first stateful gate!
 The DFF takes in two input bits and outputs a single bit.
 It takes in an activation bit and a signal bit.
 When the activation bit is active, the value of the signal bit is set as the output.
+This gate is built-in rather than implemented via HDL because there are signal propagation dependency complications when simulated.

 <!-- ### Bit -->
 <!-- ### Register -->